Times of Old

 Leaning further forward he pushes off with his feet to charge at the bomber while bent over with his arms held out wide to the sides.
 While he charges he screams the only thing he can think of as a well known and uniquely Aussie battle cry, he shouts out, “Up there, Cazaly!”

 In the five steps it takes to reach the man Ed picks up a lot of speed and momentum.
-He hits him in the belly with his left shoulder while his arms go around the bomber to grab hold when the man is stepping onto the top step.
-Ed hits, and starts to move him backwards as well as lifting him a little while putting all his strength into throwing the both of them out into the crowd at the bottom of the stairs.
+When the man is stepping onto the top step Ed hits the man in the belly with his left shoulder while his arms go around the bomber to grab hold.
+Ed hits, and starts to move the man backwards as well as lifting him a little while putting all his strength into throwing the both of them out into the crowd at the bottom of the stairs.
 After a short fall Ed feels the man impact on those in the crowd.
 He also sees the man’s left hand clutch at something.
 Then it all goes black.

 A Surprising Offer